The Tale of Despereaux: Book IV: Recalled to the Light

 Despereaux escapes the dungeons on a tray of Gregory's that Mig brings back to the kitchen, where he hears her conversation with Roscuro.
 However, Despereaux is soon discovered by Mig and Cook.
-Cook, as a mouse-hating woman, orders Mig to kill Despereaux.
-She explains to Mig that her philosophy with mice is "kill 'em, even if they're already dead".
-When Despereaux is attempting to flee, Mig chops off his tail with a knife so that she can tell Cook that she got a part of the "mercy".
+Cook orders Mig to kill Despereaux.
+When Despereaux is attempting to flee, Mig chops off his tail with a knife.
 Despereaux spends the night in pain, sleeping on a sack of flour.
-He dreams of the castle's knights in shining armor, darkness, and light.
-However, when the knight removes their helmet, the shining armor is empty.
-Despereaux begins to doubt "happily ever after" and everything he has read and starts to weep.
+Beginning to doubt the existence of a "happily ever after," Despereaux starts to weep.
 Meanwhile, Roscuro leads Mig to Princess Pea's room with a knife in one hand and a candle in the other to lead Princess Pea to the dungeon.

 The next morning, the castle is in a panic over the missing princess.
-Guards are sent to search the dungeon, only to find Gregory dead from terror.
-He was lost in the dark mazes because Roscuro had chewed the rope which secures him to the dungeon entrance.
-Despereaux is seen by the mouse council, who mistook him for a ghost because he is covered in flour from sleeping on a flour sack.
-Despereaux forgives his father, upon the father's request, for sentencing him to the dungeon, before mocking the rest of the council.
+Guards are sent to search the dungeon, only to find Gregory dead from terror, lost in the dark mazes because Roscuro had chewed through the rope securing him to the dungeon entrance.
+Despereaux is seen by the mouse council, who mistake him for a ghost because he is covered in flour.
+Despereaux forgives his father for sentencing him to the dungeon, before mocking the rest of the council.
 Despereaux goes on to see the King.
-Despereaux tells the King that he knows that Pea is in the dungeon, but the King refuses to believe him because Despereaux is related distantly to the rats.
+Despereaux tells the King that Pea is in the dungeon, but the King refuses to believe him because Despereaux is related distantly to the rats.